alexper490/RNNmainwebpagedraft/README.txt

-Main webpage draft for the RRN by Gilmore Labs, University of Connecticut.
+First draft webpage for the RRN by Gilmore Labs, University of Connecticut.

 Template by Stellar by HTML5 UP html5up.net | @ajlkn